 Taste Kulcha is about challenging cultural stereotypes and identity with emptiness.
 If you’re ready to harmonise yourself so that together we can harmonise the world, you’re in the right place.

 Let’s shake the world up a bit, shall we?

-How Taste Culture came about
+How Taste Kulcha came about

-In 2009, after a two-month meditation in search of a better way of communicating my outrage, Taste Culture was born.
+In 2009, after a two-month meditation in search of a better way of communicating my outrage, Taste Kulcha was born.
 My aim was to expose the Lebanese public to the rich cultural diversity of migrant workers from Africa and Asia.
 By organising public discussions between migrant community leaders and Lebanese, I promoted a healthy dialogue on racism.

 On Labour Day in May 2009, I launched the first public food festival at the Souk el Tayeb in downtown Beirut.
-The following year, in 2010, Taste Culture hosted the first African dance party during our 24/7 Campaign.
+The following year, in 2010, Taste Kulcha hosted the first African dance party during our 24/7 Campaign.
 In a country where migrant workers and locals don’t mix, we tore down those borders and provided a space for all to have fun regardless of class or race.

-Taste Culture Founder
+Taste Kulcha Founder